prathakGupta/Cantilever-news-app/README.md

 ## License

 This project is for educational/demo purposes.
-Replace this section with your license as needed.